alexandernst/yii2-device-detect/README.md

 Yii2 extension for [Mobile-Detect](https://github.com/serbanghita/Mobile-Detect) library.

-To use it just require this library in your `composer.json` file:
+To use it just require this extension in your `composer.json` file:

 ~~~
 "alexandernst/yii2-device-detect": "0.0.8",